Jaimetted/Imanigma/README.md

-***LICENSE***
+LICENSE

 0. Subject Matter

-This License applies to the computer program known as "Aladdin Ghostscript."
+This License applies to the computer program known as "AFPL Ghostscript."
 The "Program", below, refers to such program.
-The Program is a copyrighted work whose copyright is held by Aladdin Enterprises (the "Licensor").
-Please note that Aladdin Ghostscript is neither the program known as "GNU Ghostscript" nor the version of Ghostscript available for commercial licensing from Artifex Software Inc.
+The Program is a copyrighted work whose copyright is held by artofcode LLC, located in Benicia, California (the "Licensor").
+Please note that AFPL Ghostscript is neither the program known as "GPL Ghostscript" nor the version of Ghostscript available for commercial licensing from Artifex Software Inc.

 A "work based on the Program" means either the Program or any derivative work of the Program, as defined in the United States Copyright Act of 1976, such as a translation or a modification.